Code-Institute-Submissions/milestone-project-113/README.md

 8. Google Map

-   - This displays a map of the destination's city centre with a markers for each place returned by the place search.
-Attractions are shown if no place type has been selected from the dropdown.
-If the user drags the map and the center is changed by more than 500m a new search is conducted and new markers are displayed on the map.
+   - This displays a map of the destination's city centre with a markers for up to 20 of the top attractions returned by the place search.
+If the user drags the map, a new search will be conducted based on the new center of the map, and new markers will be displayed on the map.

 9. InfoWindow